David Warner (cricketer): Return to international cricket

+Retirement

+On 3 June 2023, just before the ICC World Test Championship 2021–2023 final against India, David Warner announced that the New Year's Test at the SCG against Pakistan would be his last, also hinting that his international retirement would come after the 2024 T20 World Cup.

+In the first match of the three match test series between Australia and Pakistan, Warner scored 164, his 26th and his final Test century.
+On 1 January 2024, Warner announced his retirement from ODI cricket ahead of his farewell test match against Pakistan at the SCG but said that he would make himself available for the 2025 Champions Trophy if he was still playing decent cricket.
+In the third test match, he scored 57 in his final test innings helping Australia complete a 3–0 sweep over Pakistan to win the series.

+During the T20I series against the West Indies, at the post-match presentation ceremony of the third and last T20I, Warner confirmed his retirement plan from international cricket after the 2024 T20 World Cup.
+On 25 June 2024, Warner confirmed his retirement from international cricket after Australia were knocked out from the 2024 T20 World Cup.
+However, he kept the possibility of a return in the 2025 Champions Trophy open.
+Australia's national selector George Bailey later confirmed that Warner would not be considered for the tournament.

 Playing style

 Warner is known for his aggressive left-handed batting style favoring the aerial route and for his ability to switch hit, using the back of his bat or by taking a right-handed stance.
 He prefers to score on his off side, and has a very high strike rate as a Test batsman.
 In all of his Test centuries (as of 26 December 2017), he had never had a strike rate of below 52.5, and only 3 of below 72.

 He is an athletic fielder and also a part-time spin bowler.
 His bowling style is rare in that he mixes medium-pace bowling with his more usual leg spin bowling.
 At 170 cm in stature, Warner generates his batting power from strong forearms and his low centre of gravity allows him to get underneath deliveries and hit them high in the air.
 In a Twenty20 match for New South Wales in 2009, he hooked a six off Shaun Tait that landed on the roof of the Adelaide Oval, only a month after hooking the same bowler 20 rows back at the SCG.